dotnet/AspNetCore.Docs/aspnetcore/test/troubleshoot-azure-iis.md

 The worker process fails.
 The app doesn't start.

-The most common cause for this error is that the app is published for an incompatible processor architecture.
+Typically, the app is published for an incompatible processor architecture.
 If the worker process is running as a 32-bit app and the app was published to target 64-bit, this error occurs.

 To fix this error, either: